jasonbono/weather_stocks/README.md

 # weather_stocks

-Weather affects people's mood.
+Weather can affect people's mood.
 Does it systematically and measurably affect the behavior of wall-street investors?

 This is an exploratory analysis that looks for correlations between stock motion and changes in the weather.
 It is intended as a slow burn project, starting with simple analyses that grow in complexity over time.